Translation disclaimer (Translation disclaimer)

 For more details or to find support for groups:

-Community Foundation for Calderdale (CFFC)
+Community Foundation For Calderdale (CFFC)

 They have given out nearly £30 million worth of grants since 1991.
 This has led to a positive change in the lives of thousands of people across Calderdale.